What is a Tummy Tuck?

 Fleur-de-Lis Tummy Tuck

 It usually takes at least 12 weeks for patients to make a full recovery following an abdominoplasty, where they can resume all activities, including intense exercise.
-However, most tummy tuck patients feel able to resume most of their daily activities, including returning to work after 1-2 weeks and resuming light exercise after 3-4 weeks.
+However, most tummy tuck patients feel able to resume most of their daily activities, including returning to work, after 1-2 weeks and resuming light exercise after 3-4 weeks.

-You will be given detailed instructions on managing your recovery and be scheduled for two follow-up visits with your surgeon one week and eight weeks after your tummy tuck to assess your recovery.
+You will be given detailed instructions on managing your recovery and be scheduled for two follow-up visits with your tummy tuck surgeon in London one week and eight weeks after your procedure to assess your recovery.

 Tummy Tuck Results

 The results of a tummy tuck are immediately visible as the removal of excess skin reveals a noticeably flatter stomach.
 However, it may take 6-12 months for the final results of your tummy tuck to be revealed, after all the residual swelling has entirely dissipated.
 Furthermore, the speed at which swelling dissipates and results emerge depends on the type of tummy tuck surgery you underwent.
 Therefore, the less invasive the procedure, the quicker you will see results.

 Once you have achieved your final results from a tummy tuck, you can enjoy the full effect of a more toned, firmer, and flatter stomach free of unwanted skin.